Towards a general description of the cavitation threshold in acoustic systems

 \keywords{Acoustic cavitation \and Impulsive cavitation \and Tensile strength \and Cavitation threshold}

 Cavitation induced by acoustic waves is a physical phenomenon used, nowadays, in a wide range of industrial processes and laboratory applications, from the pharmaceutical and clinical sector to biomass treatment and heavy oil upgrading \citep{guida2022numerical, sharma2003effect, flores2021ultrasound}.
 Most applications are based on high-power ultrasound transducers to generate cavitation.
-In this type of system, vapor-filled cavities form as a consequence of the propagation of acoustic waves in a liquid domain \citep{suslick1999acoustic,kozmus2022characterization}.
-Once formed, the vapor cavities oscillate, storing acoustic energy, until they finally collapse.
-In this way, the energy stored is deposited in confined regions of space.
+In this type of system, vapor-filled cavities form due to the propagation of acoustic waves in a liquid domain \citep{suslick1999acoustic, kozmus2022characterization, birkin2020cavitation}.
+Once formed, the vapor cavities oscillate, and collapse, depositing the energy stored in confined regions of space.
 The confined energy release induces the formation of hot spots, characterized by high pressure and temperature \citep{Suslick2008}, and the production of radicals species (Sonochemistry) \citep{suslick1990sonochemistry,didenko1999hot}.
 The collapse of the vapor cavities also induces peculiar fluid dynamic phenomena, like shock waves and micro-jets \citep{wagterveld2011visualization}.
-These phenomena can potentially increase the reaction rate of various chemical processes, enhancing the mixing in a multi-phase system, or the fragmentation in a solution.
+These phenomena can potentially increase the reaction rate of various chemical processes, enhancing the mixing in a multi-phase system, the fragmentation in a solution, or crystallization \citep{birkin2022probing}.

 Laboratory and industrial processes, based on acoustic cavitation, are commonly carried out using a variety of ultrasound reactor designs, working frequencies, and operative conditions.
-However, it is not always clear what is the optimal combination of working parameters for a given process.
-To improve the design and the efficiency of these systems, it is crucial to understand the physical mechanism behind cavitation induced by acoustic waves, to be able to predict the cavitation onset \citep{smirnov2022analysis}.
+However, the optimal combination of working parameters for a given process is unclear.
+To improve these systems' design and efficiency, it is crucial to understand the physical mechanism behind cavitation onset \citep{smirnov2022analysis}.
 Traditionally, the cavitation threshold is established by considering that the phase transition occurs when pressure reaches the saturation pressure of the liquid medium.
 The most widely adopted Cavitation number ($Ca$) is defined similarly to the Euler number: